Cooperative Societies in India

-Development of Food Grains Bank:
+Development of Food Grains Bank

 As for higher profitability, Food Grain banks are essential for the post-harvest storage and distribution of perishable commodities and food items.
-Cooperative marketing systems already have their own huge facilities which Farmers can use to keep their crops in these facilities while waiting for higher pricing.
+Cooperative marketing systems already have their own huge facilities which farmers can use to keep their crops in these facilities while waiting for higher pricing.
 Apart from these, cold storage facilities also help decrease the risk of rain, theft, insects, birds, rodents, and rats harming the crops.

-For Example, The Academy of Development Science In Maharashtra has organized training programs for the NGOs and established a network of NGOs for the development of grain banks in different regions.
+For Example, The Academy of Development Science In Maharashtra has organized training programs for NGOs and established a network of NGOs for the development of grain banks in different regions.

-Boosting Agriculture Sector:
+Boosting Agriculture Sector

 Cooperatives help the farmers to connect with the markets and to provide a collective platform for bargaining with buyers, aggregating, marketing, and processing services, main product distribution routes, and training and capacity development services to its members.